Pokémon: Red, Green & Blue Versions

 How Did Pokémon Teach Me About the Idiosyncratic Québec Media Landscape?

-I obviously knew that Nintendo and all my favourite video games were made in Japan but here was rare news about a Game Boy title.
+I obviously knew that Nintendo and all my favourite video games were made in Japan but here was rare news about an exciting Game Boy title.
 The really crazy part, though, was that the game was a massive cultural phenomenon in Japan.
 The news and articles were saying that everyone was playing it.
 What?
 Everybody was playing a Game Boy game in 1996?
 It was unbelievable to my young brain.
 I thought I was the only person still playing the Game Boy.

 You have to do a bit of mental work here, dear reader, to forget the existence of Pokémon.
 It’s not an easy thing to do.
 Pokémon is according to most metrics the most profitable media franchise ever.